ahmadassaf/code-notes/README.md

 • path/to/your/directory/file.js [7 messages]:
   [Line   1]  ✐ NOTE: This is here because sometimes an intermittent issue appears.
   [Line   7]  ↻ OPTIMIZE: This could be reworked to not do a O(N2) lookup.
-  [Line   9]  ✓ TODO from John: Add a check here to ensure these are always strings.
+  [Line   9]  ✓ TODO from Mr Author: Add a check here to ensure these are always strings.
   [Line  24]  ✄ HACK: I am doing something here that is horrible, but it works for now...
   [Line  89]  ✗ XXX: Let's do this better next time?
 It's bad.
   [Line 136]  ☠ FIXME: We sometimes get an undefined index in this array.